Random-Flux-Induced Transition Sequence between Weak and Strong Topological Phases with Anisotropic Localization Properties: Analytical theory for random-flux-induced topological phase transitions

-In this section, we present the details for the effective medium theory that accounts for random-flux-induced topological phase transitions.
+In this appendix, we present the details for the analytical theory that accounts for random-flux-induced topological phase transitions arising from the diamagnetic effect and multiple scattering of random flux.
 The random flux is connected to a random magnetic field as $\phi({\bf r})=B({\bf r})$.
 Therefore, the random magnetic field is then uniformly distributed in the interval $[-U_{d}/2,U_{d}/2]$, where $U_{d}$ represents the random flux strength.
 The disorder averages of products of two random magnetic fields are given by

 where $B({\bf q})$ is the Fourier transform of the random magnetic field defined as $B({\bf q})=\int d{\bf r}e^{-i{\bf q}\cdot{\bf r}}B({\bf r})$.
 The corresponding vector potential $A_{\alpha}({\bf q})$, which generates the fluctuating magnetic field, can be expressed as